jasandoval1/windev_training/README.md

 - _Essential COM, First Edition_ by Don Box

 In addition to these primary references, additional materials may be listed under the reading materials for a particular topic.
 In these cases, a mechanism to access the cited material will be provided.

+### Getting Started

+See [Getting Started](./GETTING_STARTED.md) for instructions on preparing a development environment for work on this training curriculum.